Lifespan: 15xx to 6/26 of Keichō 9 (1604)

 Children: Naomasa, Shigemasa

 Amakasu Kagemochi served as a bushō from the Sengoku to early Edo periods.
-As a retainer of the Uesugi clan, Kagemochi was referred to as one of the Four Heavenly Kings and as one of the Seventeen Warriors of Echigo.
+As a retainer of the Uesugi clan, Kagemochi was referred to as one of the Four Guardian Kings and as one of the Seventeen Warriors of Echigo.
 He also served a lord of Masugata Castle in Iizuka and Sanjō Castle, both in Echigo Province.

 There are several theories concerning the origins of the Amakasu clan.
 Kagemochi was the first from the clan to appear in records.